iLert/docs/integrations/webex.md

 ---
-description: Receive and respond to iLert incidents in Cisco Webex.
+description: Receive and respond to iLert alerts in Cisco Webex.
 ---

 # Cisco Webex